WenjiangDeng/MAX/README.md

 # MAX: quantification of mutant-allele expression in cancer from RNA sequencing data

 ## 1. What is MAX?
 MAX is a novel method to quantify the Mutant-Allele eXpression (MAX) at isoform level from RNA-seq data.
-In section 5 it shows a complete test run of MAX just by copy and paste.

 ## 2. The input data of MAX
 MAX requires several files as input, such as:
 - A list of mutations containing the information of chromosome, start position, end position, reference sequence, alternative sequence and gene names.
 Here is an example of [the mutation file with the header](https://github.com/WenjiangDeng/MAX/blob/main/mutation_list.txt):